minqiaowang/hybrid-adg-apac/prepare-op-database/prepare-op-database.md

 This lab assumes you have completed the following labs:

-* Access your ADG lab environment.
+* Access your ADG Workshop environment.